lucyscript/WebprojectDat310/REPORT.md

 # Web Application Requirements

 This is our plan for the web-project.
-There are also pictures of how the page layout is supposed to be in the folder **PageIdea**
+Early scetch for the page layout can be found in **PageIdea**

 ## What does the application do?